Brenda Hillman loves her garden, and bilateral knee replacement has given her the ability to continue working in it.

 Brenda has lived with the pain since 2013.
 It wasn’t unbearable, but it gradually got worse.
 Some knee arthritis symptoms she felt were stabbing pain when she walked, stiffness when she woke up and swelling that hindered her from doing the things she loved.

-“(Osteoarthritis) never totally stopped me, but it limited my ability to do gardening,” Brenda said.
+“(Osteoarthritis) never totally stopped me, but it limited my ability to do gardening,” Brenda says.
 “It slowed me down when working at the hospital.
 We like to travel and the knee pain and swelling limited our activities.”

 When is it time to have a knee replacement?